Search

 When sending out invitations to the Christmas party, employers should be careful not to accidentally exclude anyone.
 This can be done by ensuring the following:

-• Staff who are on maternity/paternity/family/sick leave are not forgotten when sending out the invitations;
+1. Staff who are on maternity/paternity/family/sick leave are not forgotten when sending out invitations.

-• Staff with particular dietary requirements due to religious or other reasons have available options.
-This would include providing non-alcoholic drinks;
+2. Staff with particular dietary requirements have available options.
+This would include non-alcoholic drinks.

-• The dress code is not discriminatory in any way, as it provides options rather than requirements;
+3. The dress code is not discriminatory in any way.

-• Any aspect of the party, such as organised entertainment, is appropriate and not offensive.
+4. Any aspect of the party, such as entertainment, is appropriate and non-offensive.

 Dealing with inappropriate behaviour effectively

-If any issues do arise as a result of events that took place during the party, employers should make sure they deal with these issues effectively.
-If an employee raises a grievance as a result of inappropriate behaviour during the party, this should be investigated and dealt with in a timely manner.
-Employers should not accept such behaviour from their staff, and it would be best practice for senior managers to be proactive if they notice signs of misconduct.
+If any issues do arise as a result of events that took place during a work event, employers should make sure they deal with these issues effectively and as they would for any other workplace incident.
+If an employee raises a grievance as a result of inappropriate behaviour during a party, this should be investigated and dealt with in a timely manner.
+Employers should not accept such behaviour from staff, and it would be best practice for senior managers to be proactive if they notice signs of misconduct.
 In the longer term, employers should encourage openness and transparency and seek to create a positive work culture with accountability.

 Finally, no discussion of office parties would be complete without consideration of how to deal with the following morning.
 Some organisations allow employees to have a later start time, whilst others take a zero-tolerance approach to hangover-induced sickness absence.
-Whatever your approach, decide upon your stance and communicate it clearly to employees in advance of the party.
+Whatever your stance, decide upon your approach and communicate it clearly to employees in advance of the party.

 Disclaimer